turnerlabs/antiope/docs/Customizations.md

 * ForeignAccountNotificationTopic: When Antiope discovers a new AWS account that is _trusted_ but not part of your organization, a message is published to this topic.

 ### AWS StepFunction
-At the conclusion of the AWS Inventory Stepfunction, Antiope can pass off to another custom StepFunction.
+At the conclusion of the AWS Inventory StepFunction, Antiope can pass off to another custom StepFunction.
 Here you can create additional reports or conduct post-inventory analysis of the results.

 ### SNS Messages Published to each topic